approaching236/approaching236.github.io/_posts/2023-03-06-foobar-withgoogle.markdown

 I was working out of a coffee shop a while back and I got a prompt while searching Google to try and apply for a job with Google.

-I put a fair bit of work into it and am proud of the answers I got to some really challenging questions.
+I put a fair bit of work into it (check the dates!) and am proud of the answers I got to some really challenging questions.

-I did get to the last level.
+I got to the last level!
 I was able to find only an inefficient solution, not an analytic solution as one would hope.

-While I can't find it in myself to call that failure, Google has not reached out to me.

 I was far more interested in getting to the next level than documentation, but I do have a few things saved:
 ![foobar screenshot](/assets/images/foobar_screenshot.png)